Get Financial Help

 Premium Tax Credits

-Under the new American Rescue Plan Act changes, more people now qualify for more financial help.
+Under the American Rescue Plan Act of 2021 and the Inflation Reduction Act of 2022, more people now qualify for more financial help.
 Previously, premium tax credits were only available up to certain income levels ($51,040 for an individual or $104,800 for a family of four).
-Effective May 1, 2021 through 2022, there are no longer income limits for consumers to qualify for financial help through Get Covered New Jersey.
+Effective in 2021, there are no longer income limits for consumers to qualify for financial help through Get Covered New Jersey.

 Your premium tax credit amount is based on a sliding scale.
 Those with a lower income get a larger credit to help cover the cost of their insurance.
-Premium tax credits will apply at every income level to ensure that no household pays more than 8.5% of income for a benchmark plan (the second-lowest cost Silver plan in a consumer’s area that is used to calculate federal premiums tax credits) purchased through the Marketplace.
+Premium tax credits will apply at every income level to ensure that no household pays more than 8.5% of income for a benchmark plan purchased through the Marketplace.
+A benchmark plan is the second-lowest cost Silver plan in a consumer’s area that is used to calculate federal premium tax credits.
 Some households will qualify for nearly free coverage.

 You can apply some or all of your premium tax credit to your monthly insurance premium payment.
 The Marketplace will send your tax credit directly to your insurance company.
 You will pay less each month.
 This is called taking an “advance payment of the premium tax credit” or APTC.

-If you use advance payment of the premium tax credit to lower your monthly premium payment, you will have to “reconcile” when you file your federal income taxes the following year using IRS Form 8962.
+If you use advance payment of the premium tax credit to lower your monthly premium payment, you will have to “reconcile” those tax credits when you file your federal income taxes the following year using IRS Form 8962.